 All the helmets reviewed above will fit your needs for a safe and comfortable helmet.
 They all provide adequate warmth and ventilation and had a system in place to ensure a secure fit.
 There was no problem with goggles misting up and the main differences were in the type of ventilation system used and the style.

-The Lucky Buns helmet seemed to be better for children and adults alike, but the Giro Seam helmet has better thermostatic control and the Smith Optics Unisex Adult Holt Snow Sports Helmet was the best choice for color and style.
+The Lucky Bums Snow Sports Helmet seemed to be better for children and adults alike, but the Giro Seam Snow Sports Helmet has better thermostatic control and the Smith Optics Variance Helmet was the best choice for color and style.
 With the three we have reviewed, you cannot go wrong whichever one you choose and they all meet the criteria we have outlined in this article.